 Frequently Asked Questions

-Do you have a question about how the University is responding to the pandemic?
+Do you have a question about the University's spring semester Covid protocols?

 Someone else may have raised the same question: Please take a look through the Frequently Asked Questions – and answers – on this page, on these topics: